 We recommend that you do not use SQL Trace and SQL Profiler in a production environment.
 The overhead for running these tools also increases as the number of CPUs increases.
 If you must use SQL Trace in a production environment, limit the number of trace events to a minimum.
 Carefully profile and test each trace event under load, and avoid using combinations of events that significantly affect performance.

-Typically, the number of tempdb data files should match the number of CPUs.
-However, by carefully considering the concurrency needs of tempdb, you can reduce database management.
+However, by carefully considering the concurrency needs of tempdb, you can reduce database management overhead.
 For example, if a system has 64 CPUs and usually only 32 queries use tempdb, increasing the number of tempdb files to 64 will not improve performance.

 The following table lists SQL Server components and indicates whether they can use more that 64 CPUs.